alexdevero/alex-devero-blog/__drafts__/draft--if-else.md

 }

-// Syntax of else if
-if (condition) {
+// Syntax of else if (or if else if statement) if (condition) {
   // This is the "if" code block
   // This block of code will be executed